linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Equity Derivatives Documentation.md

 # References

-Add CRR mdoel, trinomial model, some powerpoints, the derivation.
+Add CRR model, trinomial model, some powerpoints, the derivation.